 I feel your pain, Tired.
 Here are a few thoughts on how to ramp up your up-sells with your front line techs:

 1. Big, and I mean big, commissions.
 Can’t afford them?
 Charge more for the protector.
-Many of our SFS members have increased their Scotchgard prices by 20% BUT doubled the commission they pay their techs for selling it in the field.
+Many of our SFS members have increased their protector prices by 20% BUT doubled the commission they pay their techs for selling it in the field.
 In the past the old industry standby was to pay 10%.
 Now many of our members are paying 20-25% for up-sells that happen on-site.
 The result?
-Everybody (including the business owner) makes more money.
+Everybody (including YOU) make more money!

-3. Give your people the tools to sell.
-Prepared blotter cards, brochures, etc.
+3. Give your techs the tools to sell.
+Prepared demo blotter ‘test cards’, protector brochures, etc.

 4. Give them the time to up-sell.
 This is the #1 reason most techs don’t sell more.
 We work them too hard by always “shoehorning” in another job.

 5. Give them the training.
 Do skits and practice sessions in the shop.

 6. Have a monthly contest for up-selling protector.

 7. Most importantly, teach your people HOW to AFO.
 (Ask for the order.)
 Here is what they should say, “Mrs. Jones, would you like me to RENEW your carpet protection after the cleaning?”

 Just a few ideas, Tired, that worked for me … 🙂 For lots more, download my free Special Report “Up-Selling on the Home Front” for many more up-selling ideas.